samirsahoo007/java/README.md

 When loading files into memory, Java allocates a series of DirectByteBuffers using the direct memory.
 This way, it reduces the number of times the same bytes are copied.
 Buffers have a class responsible for freeing up the memory when the file is no longer needed.

+# RSS(Resident Set Size)
+Resident Set Size is the amount of physical RAM currently allocated and used by a process (without swapped out pages).
+It includes the code, data and shared libraries (which are counted in every process which uses them)

-We can limit the direct buffer memory size using the –XX:MaxDirectMemorySize parameter:
+We can limit the direct buffer memory size using the –XX:**MaxDirectMemorySize** parameter:

 -XX:MaxDirectMemorySize=1024M

 If native memory uses all the dedicated space for direct byte buffers, the OutOfMemoryError: Direct buffer memory error occurs.

+**Q:** Why is RSS higher than Xmx?

+Theoretically, in case of a java application

+RSS = Heap size + MetaSpace + OffHeap size